SansGuidon/bookmarks/README.md

 * [James Somers](http://jsomers.net/blog/speed-matters) - (2015) Speed matters: Why working quickly is more important than it seems
 > * the only way to learn to do something fast is by doing it lots of times.
 > * because you blog slowly, you’re liable to continue blogging slowly—simply because the only way to learn to do something fast is by doing it lots of times.
+* [Loris Cro](https://kristoff.it/blog/simple-not-just-easy/) - (2019) I Want Simple, Not Just Easy
+> You've surely read plenty about how simple is good, but what's wrong with easy?

 > Tools
 * [Chris Barber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.